 Escape Motion Reference

-Escape motion is a type of picking motion that moves away from the body of the guitar along a diagonal or semicircular motion path.
-This allows the pick to break free from in between the strings and escape, avoiding the surrounding strings, and making clean string changes possible.
+An escape motion is a type of alternate picking motion that moves away from the body of the guitar along a diagonal or semicircular motion path.
+This allows the pick to escape from between the strings during part of its travel.

 In the next sections we’ll take a look at how escape motions work, which kinds are available, and which players use them.